Displaying Your Product Reviews With Google Shopping

 In short, Google Shopping is the catapult to getting your products in front of customers who already know what they’re looking for and are ready to buy.
 The challenge now becomes - how do you make your products stand out?

-So, how can you make sure all of your product’s reviews are being used in Google’s Product Ratings?
-Well, there are 3 ways to go about it:
+So, how can you make sure all of your product reviews for your ecommerce store are being used in Google’s Product Ratings?
+Well, there are a few ways to go about it.

 Google Customer Reviews is a way for brands listing products with Google Shopping to solicit reviews from their customers after purchase.
 If customers opt-in to receive emails from you at checkout, Google will send an email asking customers to rate their purchase in the following days.
 While this does alleviate the task of manually collecting reviews, it also gives you no control over how your customer reviews are managed and collected.

-Another caveat: you can’t add Google Customer Reviews to your on-site reviews or leverage them for search results and SEO.
+Another caveat: you can’t add Google Customer Reviews to your Shopify store or leverage them in search results to boost SEO.
 By only asking for Google Customer Reviews, you’re restricting the reach of your reviews and wasting valuable review requests.

-Another way to send your product rating information to Google is by manually uploading it yourself within Google’s Merchant Center.
+Another way to send your product rating information to Google is by manually uploading it yourself to your product feed in Google’s Merchant Center.
 This option gives you some control over how your reviews are collected and managed, however, it requires considerable effort and can be very complex.

 - First, you must apply to become a Google Merchant and have at least 50 reviews to submit a Product Rating Interest Form

-- After becoming a Google Merchant, you must process all of your existing reviews into XML format - this is the only format Google’s Feed accepts
+- After becoming a Google Merchant, you must process all of your existing reviews into XML format - this is the only format Google’s product feed accepts

 - Once your review feed is submitted, this does not guarantee your reviews will be displayed on Google.
 They must be reviewed to ensure they follow Google’s policies and are deemed relevant to the product listing by Google